m-jchin/Matching-Cards/README.md

 # Matching-Cards
-A card matching game built with React [WIP]
+A browser-based card matching game built with React

 - User can choose Easy, Medium, or Hard difficulty
+- Easy difficulty has 12 cards, Medium has 18 cards, and Hard has 24 cards
 - 'Victory!' displayed once all cards have been matched